CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer02_stock_market_basics/notes_stock_market_basics.md

 # 10. Inside the Broker: Types, Services & Best Execution

 Brokers are separate from exchanges.
 They connect you to the market, handle your account, and route your orders.
 Most traders (retail and many small institutions) use brokers because it is simpler and cheaper than being an exchange member.
 The broker is the first link in the chain between investor's order and the market.
-It **connects the investor to trading venues,handles account, routes orders to venues and returns execution report (fills/confirmation)**
+It **connects the investor to trading venues,handles account, routes orders to venues (fills) and returns execution report(confirmation)**

+Choosing the right broker is critical as it can have a substantial impact on the trading journey.

 <h4><ins> Broker Types</ins></h4>

-- **Retail / Discount broker**  : A retail(discount) broker focuses on execution and self directed trading (web,mobile,desktop,API) rather than advice.
+- **Retail / Discount broker :** A retail(discount) broker focuses on execution and self directed trading (web,mobile,desktop,API) rather than advice.
 Their price offer tend to be low (zero comission) however, they charge the spread, data access, and the margin interest.

   The order type are basics, market/limit/stop ; they offer cash or margin account ; Orders are routed to venues or Market Maker (wholesalers) with pre trade risk check(cash/margin avaibility, size, fat finger, compliance)

   *Who uses it:* retail traders, small LLCs.
-  *Pros:* cheap, fast onboarding.
+  *Pros:* cheaper, fast onboarding.
   *Cons:* little or no advice.

-- **Full-service broker**
-  Adds advice, research, portfolio management, wealth planning.
+- **Full-service broker :**  this type of broker provides advices and recommendations, access to research, trading on behalf of a trader, and portfolio/wealth management (asset allocation, tax/estate/retirement planning).
+It offers more hands-on support (human advisor, discretionary mandates, goal-based plans).
+Their prices are higher than retail/discount.
+They apply single trade commissions, advisory fee and charge for the platform.

+Execution & routing: can route to exchanges/venues or MM ; pre-trade risk checks still apply.

-  *Who uses it:* investors who want guidance.
+*Who uses it:* investors who want guidance or delegation (busy professionals, families, small institutions).
-  *Pros:* hand-holding, ideas. *Cons:* higher fees/commissions.

-- **Broker-dealer (can internalize)**
-  Licensed to execute **as principal** against client orders (internalization) or route to venues.
+*Pros:* tailored advice, behavioral coaching, curated access, admin handled.
+*Cons:* costly, potential conflicts (product shelves/revenue sharing), less DIY focus.

+- **Broker-dealer (can internalize)** This broker is also a dealer.
+It can internalizes meaning execute your order against its own book (fill from its own inventory/quote; called principal trade) and become the counterparty or route it to venues (Agency trade).
+When it internalizes, it may give price improvement (better than the quoted price) and very fast fills.
+Revenues come from spread capture, maker–taker fees/rebates, and Pay For Order Flow (PFOF); agency commissions may also apply.
+Conflicts must be managed (best-execution duty, disclosures, routing reports).
+Indeed, if the broker-dealer decide to internalize, it must give a result at least as good as routing externally.

+Hedging : Even if it fills you internally, the broker-dealer will often hedge its position on an exchange/ MTF/ATS or with another market maker after your trade.
+Furthermore, if the broker-dealer doesn't want the risk, lacks inventory or quotes, or internalizations wouldn't meet its best expectation

+Who uses it: both retail (via wholesaler models) and institutions (high-touch or algo/SOR flow).
   *Who uses it:* both retail and institutions.
   *Pros:* potential price improvement, fast fills. *Cons:* conflicts to manage; disclosures.